bbcmicrobit/PythonEditor/tests/manual/test-procedure.rst

 Test Case: module.py file can be loaded by filesystem file picker
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
+Run this test case with a micro:bit **V2**.

 - Load by "Load/Save > Show Files > Add file" the file ``emoji.py``
 - [ ] Confirm the file shows up in the files list with the same title.
+- Return to the editor and replace the current script with "Code block 9".
+- [ ] Click the "Download" button, copy the hex file via OS drag&drop it into the MICROBIT, confirm it flashes successfully.
+- [ ] Confirm that the programme behaves as expected, showing emojis for the appropriate gestures and buttons.

 Test Case: module.py file can be 'magically' loaded into the editor by drag&drop